top of page

 bullet.png

-We incentivise agroforestry and organic production systems that provide environmental services and contribute to the fight against climate change.
+We keep encouraging coffee production in agroforestry systems that provide environmental services and contribute to mitigate the effects of climate change.

 bottom of page